 Defend Our Civil Liberties

-UE has warned for years that when the government is given powers of domestic surveillance and “counterintelligence,” it can and will use them against ordinary, innocent Americans, particularly those who speak out against government policies, and especially those who represent a credible power base, such as the labor movement.
-We saw this during the McCarthy period in the 1940s and ‘50s when the combined forces of the federal government, big business, and their business-union co-conspirators nearly destroyed UE and progressive trade unionism.
+UE has warned for years that when the government claims the power to surveil, detain, and deport people without due process, it can and will use that power against innocent people, particularly those who speak out against government policies, and especially those who represent a credible power base, such as the labor movement.
+We saw this during the McCarthy period in the 1940s and 50s when the combined forces of the federal government, big business, and their business-union co-conspirators nearly destroyed UE and progressive trade unionism.

-An increasing portion of Americans oppose the death penalty, and a growing number of states have abolished it.
-When evidence such as DNA testing reveals death row prisoners are innocent, it confirms our justice system is fundamentally flawed.
 The question of capital punishment is historically of great concern to union members.
 On numerous occasions our government has framed and executed labor leaders, including the Haymarket martyrs, Industrial Workers of the World leader Joe Hill, immigrant labor activists Sacco and Vanzetti, and the coal miners known as the Molly Maguires.
 Tom Mooney, who spoke to an early UE convention, and the legendary Big Bill Haywood, were spared the death penalty only after massive campaigns to save them.

-THEREFORE, BE IT RESOLVED THAT THIS 78th UE CONVENTION:
+THEREFORE, BE IT RESOLVED THAT THIS 79th UE CONVENTION:

 3. Demands Congress investigate revelations of political spying and disruption by the FBI and other federal agencies and pass legislation definitively outlawing these practices;